ikoene/symfony-micro/README.md

 ### Development

 Build your application in the AppBundle.
 You're free to structure your application as you want, but following the typical Symfony bundle structure has it's advantages.
-For one, it would be easier to migrate to a full stack Symfony project if your application grows too big.
+For one, it would be easier to migrate to a full-stack Symfony project if your application grows too big.

 But, as I said, the choice is yours.